eigr/spawn/README.md

 ## The Protocol

-Spawn is based on [Protocol Buffers](https://developers.google.com/protocol-buffers) and [gRPC](https://grpc.io/) to allow a heterogeneous layer of communication between different services that can, in turn, be implemented in any language that supports the gRPC protocol.
+Spawn is based on [Protocol Buffers](https://developers.google.com/protocol-buffers) and a super simple [HTTP stack](https://github.com/eigr-labs/spawn/blob/main/docs/protocol.md) to allow a heterogeneous layer of communication between different services which can in turn be implemented in any language that supports the gRPC protocol.

 The Spawn protocol itself is described [here](https://github.com/eigr-labs/spawn/blob/main/apps/protos/priv/protos/eigr/functions/protocol/actors/protocol.proto).